mhafizalfaza/RN-to-do-list-app/README.md

 ## Description

 This is a very simple to do list app built with React Native.
-This app only has basic authentication features including Sign up, Login, and Log out and its core feature which is To Do List CRUD (Create, Read, Update, and Delete)
+This app only has basic authentication features including Sign up, Login, and Log out and its core feature which is To Do List CRUD (Create, Read, Update, and Delete).
+This app also uses three types of navigation ( Stack, Tab, and Drawer ) from React Navigation to make navigation feel more intuitive.

+## Demo Screenshots

 <img width="258" alt="rsz_2demo_screen_1" src="https://user-images.githubusercontent.com/26792286/78239518-fabafa00-7507-11ea-909c-a6a7588e6b61.png">
 <img width="256" alt="rsz_2demo_screen_2" src="https://user-images.githubusercontent.com/26792286/78239480-eecf3800-7507-11ea-91c7-547c42a64b83.png">